xamcat/mobcat-samples/notification_hub_rest/README.md

 We should get a **201 Created** success status code and receive the notification on the client device.

 # Wrapping up
 That's it!
 We should now have a basic iOS Swift app connected to a **Notification Hub** via the [REST API]((https://msdn.microsoft.com/en-us/library/azure/dn223264.aspx)) and should be able to send and receive notifications.
-My colleague [Ethan Dennis](http://www.ethandennis.me/) created an excellent post covering [registration through a backend service](http://www.ethandennis.me/2017/08/07/Azure-Notification-Hubs-Firebase-Cloud-Messaging/) which provides further examples including the use of multiple templates including a silent notification with an action.
-I have listed the resources referenced inline along with some further reading below.
+For more information, see the following articles:

 - [Azure Notification Hubs](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-push-notification-overview)
 - [Notification Hubs REST APIs](https://msdn.microsoft.com/en-us/library/azure/dn223264.aspx)